 Empirical Exercises 20 points (i.e. 5 points each)

-In-Class Discussions/Participation 30 points
+In-Class Discussions/Participation 20 points

 Rough Draft of Research Proposal 15 points

+Presentation of Research Proposal 10 points

 Research Proposal 35 points

 Final Exam 50 points

 Grades are non-negotiable, and the quality of your work is a matter left to the course instructor's judgment.
 If you have a question about feedback or an assigned grade, please ask.